Monitoring pfSense with Wazuh: A Comprehensive Guide

 ID: 001, Name: pfsense.ru-central1.internal, IP: any, Active

-You should also see the new agent in the Wazuh web interface.
+Also, the new agent will be in the Wazuh web interface (see Figure 1).

-The initial setup is complete; now changes to Wazuh are required.
+The initial setup is complete, now you need to change Wazuh.

 Configuring Suricata in pfSense with sending logs to Wazuh